bennyzen/nofty/README.md

 How to build:
-- print the bottom first, as it's the hardest piece.
+- print the bottom first, as it's the hardest piece. print everything from the bottom upwards.
 - now print one middle segment first and make sure that it fits into the endpiece. if it does not fit, edit the `config.js` file and play with the value `RING_INSET` value until you get a snug fit.